Finding the perfect dog can be quite the challenge with so many to choose from.

 When you find a responsible breeder, you will want to visit their home at least once to meet the puppies in person.

-It can be overwhelming to choose a puppy from a litter since there are so many adorable ones, but knowing things like the gender and color you prefer really makes a difference.
+It can be overwhelming to choose a puppy from a litter since there are so many adorable ones, but knowing things like the gender and colour you prefer makes a difference.

 Another important thing to watch out for are signs of any abuse or mistreatment.